hcwong/cs3245hw4/README.txt

 Algorithm (using the relevant doc ids provided by the judge) to get a list of likely documents that match it.
 However, we weight these documents less than the boolean result, as the boolean result is likely to be rarer, and that this is a backup measure.
 We then merge all our results and return them accordingly.

-EXPERIMENTS
+EXPERIMENTS (More details in BONUS.docx)

-We have quite a few arbitrary values:
+We have quite a few arbitrary values, tweaks, optimisations and experimenting of their associated values, including:

 - K (index.py) determines how many most common terms of a document do we store in the index, which will then affect how many terms we will use for the Rocchio Algorithm.
 It seems that K value of around 12-14 gives better results based on the leaderboard.
 - EMPHASIS_ON_ORIG (search.py) determines how much emphasis we place on the original query's value for a particular term's score in the Rocchio Algorithm
 - EMPHASIS_ON_RELDOC (search.py) determines how much emphasis we place on the relevant-marked documents for a particular term's score in the Rocchio Algorithm.
-It seems placing a lower significance on relevant documents and higher on original query may give better performance.
+It seems placing a lower significance on relevant-marked documents and higher on original query may give better performance.
 - EMPHASIS_ORIG_MULTIPLIER_POSTPROCESSING multiplies the score for terms that appear in the original query, which we understand to be more significant.
 This is proven to help in ranking document IDs containing the query term higher.
 - There are also multipliers for the type of field/zone that the term appears in, which affects the score contribution of these Postings for their associated document.
+We weighed them according to experiment results, and also predictions on how likely the importance of each field/zone is to the user performing the search.
+The importance we decided to go with, in descending order is: title > court > content > date.
 - We have also experimented with parsing pure phrase queries under free text queries, but assigning 0 weight to them.
 The code can be seen under the `cosine_score` function.
 However, after checking the forum, we decided to treat them as a boolean query of just a single phrase.
 We have however, left the experiment code in search.py as reference.
+- We also tried to see the difference in including and removing stop words.
+Removing stop words improved performance in general.

 We have played around and varied them to try to optimise our search results, but due to the limited number of times that our index, and the leaderboard can be generated, these values may not be the most optimal.
 Still, we have tried our best on our end to find optimal values.
+You can read more about all these in BONUS.docx.

 Workload

 The team split work objectively, with one person focusing on overall architecture (such as the functional skeleton), one on Rocchio Algorithm, one on Query Expension via
-Manual Thesaurus, and one on documentation.
-Moreover, we overlap and check on one anothers' parts.
+Manual Thesaurus, and one on documentation and phrasal query.
+Moreover, we consistently overlap and check on one anothers' parts as we value the logical flow.

 == Files included with this submission ==